cmhamel/automesh/book/getting_started.md

 *Work in progress*

-We start with a segmentation, created in Python, that describes an inner domain with two outer layers.
+## Segmentation Input

+We start with a segmentation of a regular octahedron composed of three materials.
 The segmentation encodes

 * `0` for void (or background), shown in gray,
 * `1` for the inner domain, shown in green,
 * `2` for the intermediate layer, shown in yellow, and
 * `3` for the outer layer, shown in magenta.

-A very coarse (`7 x 7 x 7`) segmentation, taken as a midline cut plane, appears as follows:
+The (`7 x 7 x 7`) segmentation, at the midline cut plane, appears as follows:

 <style>